Aubreylikangala/alx-pre_course/0x01-git/README.md

-This the 1st git project on ALX
+update README file This the 1st git project on ALX